dabeaz/lifty/README.md

 Pn - Panel button for floor n was pressed
 Un - Up button on floor n was pressed
 Dn - Down button floor n was pressed
-Fn - Approaching floor n (in motion)
+An - Approaching floor n (in motion)
 Sn - Stopped at floor n (safe to open doors)
 Cn - Door closed on floor n (now safe to move)
 On - Door opened on floor n (door fully open)